 The editor for the display thresholds can be launched from the zone table only.
 Click the "Configure Thresholds" button near the top of the zone table (Figure 4.4-1) to bring up the editor for the display thresholds (Figure 4.6-1).
 The display thresholds for each variable and product, for each zone in the monitoring area, are shown in the scrolling list in the center of the editor.
-To conserve space, the thresholds have been organized into multiple pages, with the selectable tabs for each page on the top left hand side:
+To conserve space, the thresholds have been organized into multiple pages, with the selectable tabs for each page above the top left corner of a table: